Ímar play Glasgow Royal Concert Hall on Wed 31 Jan

 Celtic Connections Closing Party – Manran & Special Guests and The Young Folk

 What better way to end your Celtic Connections journey than with a huge party courtesy of two top Scottish/Irish trad outfits?
 Mànran released their highly-anticipated third album An Dà Là – The Two Days at a sold-out show at Barrowland Ballroom, as part of Celtic Connections 2017 and they now return to close the festival, alongside some surprise special guests and Irish quartet The Young Folk.
 Both bands promise an uplifting and epic finale to the 2018 festival, with their vibrant instrumentals and mix of traditional and modern music.
 Celtic Connections Closing Party, O2 ABC, Glasgow, Sun 4 Feb, £18

 Celtic Connection, Various venues, Glasgow, Thu 18 Jan-Sun 4 Feb

-Glasgow’s annual folk, roots, indie, world and traditional music festival celebrating the links between Celtic music and cultures across the globe.
-An international cast of over 2000 artists descend upon Glasgow, to create over 300 events.
-These include ceilidhs, workshops, talks, dancing, art exhibitions and free events.
+Glasgow's annual folk, roots, indie, world and traditional music festival celebrates the links between Celtic music and cultures across the globe, featuring ceilidhs, workshops, talks, dancing, art exhibitions, and free events.